-The difference between the synchronous and asynchronous speed - also named rated speed - is
+Difference between the synchronous and asynchronous speed - also named rated speed

 An AC (Alternating Current) induction motor consists of two assemblies - a stator and a rotor.
-The interaction of currents flowing in the rotor bars and the stators' rotating magnetic field generates a torque.
-In an actual operation, the rotor speed always lags the magnetic field's speed, allowing the rotor bars to cut magnetic lines of force and produce useful torque.
+The interaction of currents flowing in the rotor bars and the rotating magnetic field in the stator generates a torque.
+In an actual operation the rotor speed always lags the magnetic field's speed, allowing the rotor bars to cut magnetic lines of force and produce a useful torque.

-The difference between the synchronous speed of the magnetic field, and the shaft rotating speed is slip - and would be some number of RPM or frequency.
+The difference between the synchronous speed of the magnetic field, and the shaft rotating speed is slip - measured in RPM or frequency.

-The slip increases with an increasing load, thus providing a greater torque.
+Slip increase with increasing load - providing a greater torque.

-It is common to express the slip as a ratio between shaft rotation speed and synchronous magnetic field speed.
-The Slip is often expressed as
+It is common to express the slip as the ratio between the shaft rotation speed and the synchronous magnetic field speed.

 S = (ns - na) 100% / ns (1)

 ns = synchronous speed of magnetic field (rev/min, rpm)

 When the rotor is not turning the slip is 100 %.